 The Act establishes a number of agencies whose main purpose is to defend consumer rights.

-A Central Consumer Protection Authority under Section 10 of the Act has been provided to be established under the Act to control matters referring to the violation of rights of consumers, unfair trade practices and false or misleading advertisements which are prejudicial to the interests of the general public and consumers and to market, protect and enforce the rights of consumers as a category.
+A Central Consumer Protection Authority under Section 10 of the Act has been provided to be established under the Act to control matters referring to the violation of the rights of consumers, unfair trade practices, and false or misleading advertisements which are prejudicial to the interests of the general public and consumers and to market, protect and enforce the rights of consumers as a category.

 The Act also establishes a region Consumer Disputes Redressal Commission under Section 28 called District Commission.
 A dissatisfied customer may submit a complaint with it over any items sold, delivered, or agreed to be delivered, or any service supplied, or agreed to be provided.